somsubhro/somsubhro.github.io/README.md

 Hi there.
-I am currently working on a side [project, codename: Firehosesensing](https://github.com/somsubhro/firehosesensing) to see if we can build a better way to ingest AWS releases.
+I am currently working on a side [project](https://github.com/somsubhro/firehosesensing) to see if we can build a better way to ingest AWS release news.
 This is not a AWS project and all work is my own.

 I am `Technical Program Manager` within AWS Commerce Platform.
 My work brings me close to cost management, cost control, and cost analytics domains, as well close to bunch of cool, smart people.
 As a side gig, I often spend time with primitives of AWS, like IAM.
 I like to share my learnings of learning AWS/cloud.
 I share my takes in [linkedin](https://www.linkedin.com/in/somsubhrochatterjee/), [twitter](https://twitter.com/SomsubhroChatte).